 We won’t solve this all at once or simply.
 Getting angry at each other over single-focus issues is counter-productive and just divides us.

 It’s a multi-faceted problem and it requires a multi-faceted solution.
 It’s a gun access issue, a toxic male culture issue, a child discipline issue, a mental health issue.
-We need solutions on ALL fronts to make any process, and people need to stop saying ‘but what about this statistic?
+We need solutions on ALL fronts to make any progress, and people need to stop saying ‘but what about this statistic?
 This proves it can’t be a ___ issue!’

 Life is not simple and solutions to issues like this are not simple.
 You have to make a step in ALL directions to make a difference.